FriedbergLab/GOThresher/README.md

 Modules can be automatically installed using `pip`, or obtained from their respective websites.

+If GOthresher is installed using conda, none of the above pre-requisites are needed.

 ### Required files:

 GOThresher requires an obo formatted version of the Gene Ontology.
 Depending on your needs, this would usually be one of [go-basic.obo](http://purl.obolibrary.org/obo/go/go-basic.obo) or [go.obo](http://purl.obolibrary.org/obo/go.obo).
 For more details and to download either the most recent daily version or the latest version go to the [Gene Ontology website](http://geneontology.org/page/download-ontology).